nunopedrosa/sopa_de_letras/README.md

 python sopa_de_letras.py --words-file palavras.txt --message-file message.txt
 ```

+This is perfect for less challenging scavenger hunts for young children (5-year-olds).
+Players see all words in the list (regular words + message words, shuffled together), find the ones that are actually in the grid, and the words they can't find (the message words) form the secret message when sorted.

 The message file format is the same as the word file (one word per line).
 The words in the message file will be:
-1. Shuffled together with regular words (using the same seed as the puzzle)
+1. Added to the word list and shuffled together with regular words (using the same seed as the puzzle)
-2. Added to the word search puzzle
+2. **NOT placed in the grid** (they're only in the word list)
-3. Displayed in the word list (all words mixed together)
-4. Revealed in the solution file (in the correct order)
+3. Revealed in the solution file (in the correct order)

 Example `message.txt`:
 ```